zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayerDefaultsTile.md

     ?>

 ### subdomains
-The subdomains for the all tile layers.
+The subdomain of all tile layers.

 #### Returns
 `\Kendo\Dataviz\UI\MapLayerDefaultsTile`